 RH is usually expressed as a percentage rather than as a fraction.

 The RH is a ratio.
 It does not define the water content of the air unless the temperature is given.
-The reason RH is so much used in conservation is that most organic materials have an equilibrium water content that is mainly determined by the RH and is only slightly influenced by temperature.
+RH is so much used in conservation because most organic materials have an equilibrium water content that is mainly determined by the RH and is only slightly influenced by temperature.

 Notice that air is not involved in the definition of RH.
 Airless space can have an RH.
 Air is the transporter of water vapor in the atmosphere and air conditioning systems, so the phrase “RH of the air” is commonly used and only occasionally misleading.
 The independence of RH from atmospheric pressure is not important on the ground, but it does have some relevance to calculations concerning air transport of works of art and conservation by freeze-drying.